1948 United States presidential election: Results

 On election night, Dewey, his family, and campaign staff confidently gathered in the Roosevelt Hotel in New York City to await the returns.
-Truman, aided by the Secret Service, snuck away from reporters covering him in Kansas City and rode to nearby Excelsior Springs, Missouri.
+Truman, aided by the Secret Service, sneaked away from reporters outside the Truman home in Independence and went to nearby Excelsior Springs, Missouri.
 There, he took a room in the historic Elms Hotel, had dinner and a Turkish bath, and went to sleep.
 As the votes came in, Truman took an early lead that he never lost.
 The leading radio commentators, such as H. V. Kaltenborn of NBC, still confidently predicted that once the "late returns" came in Dewey would overcome Truman's lead and win.
 At midnight, Truman awoke and turned on the radio in his room; he heard Kaltenborn announce that while Truman was still ahead in the popular vote, he could not possibly win.
 At 4 a.m., Truman awoke again and heard on the radio that his popular-vote lead was now nearly two million votes, and that he was well ahead in the electoral vote.
-He told the Secret Service agents guarding him to drive him back to Kansas City, "because it looks as if we're in for another four years."
+He told the Secret Service agents guarding him to drive him to his campaign headquarters in Kansas City, "because it looks as if we're in for another four years."
 For the rest of his life, Truman would gleefully mimic Kaltenborn's staccato voice predicting his defeat throughout that election night.
 Dewey, meanwhile, realized that he was in trouble when early returns from New England and New York showed him running well behind his expected vote total.
 He stayed up for the rest of the night and early morning analyzing the votes as they came in, and by 10:30 a.m., he was convinced he had lost; at 11:14 a.m., he sent a gracious telegram of concession to Truman.

-The pro-Republican Chicago Daily Tribune, was so certain of Dewey's victory that on Tuesday afternoon, before any polls closed, it printed "DEWEY DEFEATS TRUMAN" as its banner headline for the following day.
+The pro-Republican Chicago Daily Tribune was so certain of Dewey's victory that it printed an early morning edition with "DEWEY DEFEATS TRUMAN" as its banner headline.
 Part of the reason Truman's victory came as such a shock was because of uncorrected flaws in the emerging craft of public opinion polling.
-According to historian William Manchester, "many professional pollsters...believed in what some had come to call Farley's Law."
+According to historian William Manchester, "many professional pollsters ... believed in what some had come to call Farley's Law."
 James Farley, President Franklin Roosevelt's successful campaign manager in 1932 and 1936, had stated that, in his opinion, the great majority of voters decided which candidate to support during the political conventions.
 The fall campaigns, Farley believed, were simply "ineffective carnivals" that swayed few voters.
-In 1948 many pollsters, relying on Farley's Law, believed that the election was effectively over after the Republican and Democratic Conventions, and they discounted the impact of Truman's campaigning that fall.
+In 1948 many pollsters, relying on Farley's Law, believed that the election was effectively over after the Republican and Democratic conventions, and they discounted the impact of Truman's campaigning that fall.